By: Vincent C. Smith, MD, MPH, FAAP & Renee Turchi, MD, MPH, FAAP

 Are FASDs genetic or hereditary?

 There is no evidence that FASDs are genetic or hereditary.
-FASDs can only happen if a woman consumes alcohol during a pregnancy.
-A woman who has an FASD does not have greater risk of having a child with an FASD unless she consumes alcohol during her pregnancy.
+FASDs can only happen if someone consumes alcohol while they are pregnant.
+A person who has an FASD does not have greater risk of having a child with an FASD unless they consume alcohol during their pregnancy.

 However, individuals with FASDs are at increased risk for substance use and other secondary conditions associated with FASDs.
-For these reasons, a woman who has an FASD herself can indeed be at increased risk for having a child with an FASD.
+For these reasons, someone who has an FASD themselves can indeed be at increased risk for having a child with an FASD.

 What if my doctor tells me it is okay to drink during pregnancy?

 Your doctor is not giving you advice based on the best and most recent research available.
-Your doctor should know that every major medical organization in the United States, including the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, the American Academy of Family Physicians, the US Surgeon General, and the Centers for Disease Control and Prevention, agree and consistently state that the best advice is for women not to drink alcohol while pregnant or trying to become pregnant.
+Every major medical organization in the United States, including the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, the American Academy of Family Physicians, the US Surgeon General, and the CDC, agree and consistently state that the best advice is for people not to drink alcohol while they are pregnant or trying to become pregnant.

 What if my biological child is diagnosed with an FASD?

-The National Organization on Fetal Alcohol Syndrome has a Circle of Hope/Birth Mother's Network that can be contacted in person or online (www.nofas.org).
+Circle of Hope/Birth Mother's Network that can be contacted in person or online.